-8.1 The Council is exposed to risk in various ways through its programmes of capital expenditure.
+- 8.1 The Council is exposed to risk in various ways through its programmes of capital expenditure.
 There are risks associated with various funding streams; different types of procurement, and predictability and controllability of spend.
 These are managed by individual project managers and corporately by the monitoring regimes for both General Services and HRA capital.
-The asset management led components of the programmes themselves are risk-mitigators against the risk of failure of the Council's assets.

-- 8.2 There are different types of risk associated with different methods of financing capital projects.
+The asset management led components of the programmes themselves are risk-mitigators against the risk of failure of the Council's assets. - 8.2 There are different types of risk associated with different methods of financing capital projects.
 Public-private partnerships seek to transfer risk to the private sector.
 Investors will typically expect higher returns for higher risk projects, so there is usually a financial trade-off when risk is transferred.
 General Capital Grant funding comes at no risk to the Council.
 The terms and conditions of the grant are well understood and the risk of having to repay grant because it had been misapplied are minimal.
 However, specific grants vary greatly in their terms and conditions.
 There is a much higher risk that some specific grants particularly some European grant funding may have to be repaid.
-The terms and conditions are typically much more stringent and the very tight requirements for the records to be retained and the retention period of ten years following closure of the funding programme make European grants quite high risk. - 8.3 The Council generates capital receipts from the sale of surplus assets.
-Capital receipts can only be applied to capital expenditure.
+The terms and conditions are typically much more stringent and the very tight requirements for the records to be retained and the retention period of ten years following closure of the funding programme make European grants quite high risk.
+Whilst European funding programmes remain open the risk to the Council remains, despite Brexit. - 8.3 The Council generates capital receipts from the sale of surplus assets.
+In the general course of events contain receipts can only be applied to capital expenditure, although exceptions have been made for limited periods with ministerial permission to apply to revenue in certain controlled circumstances.
 Whilst no risk attaches to the use of capital receipts, there would be a risk in budgeting for significant funding from capital receipts that they would not meet the target either in terms of amount or timing. - 8.4 The Council also receives developer contributions towards the cost of development of infrastructure or other requirements arising from developments.
 They are time-limited and the main risk from these is that they are used timeously.
 The amounts received might also be insufficient to fund the expenditure required.
 Developer contributions from major developments will typically be received over a long time scale, whereas the Council may have to invest up front to provide infrastructure.
 The Council bears the cost associated with the time-lag in funding; the risk that future contributions may not materialise, and the risk that relevant Council policy might change over time. - 8.5 The Council manages the risks of borrowing through its Treasury Management strategy.
-The residual risk to the Council is that borrowing can carry very long term commitments and so capital expenditure in any one year can have revenue implications thirty or forty years into the future. - 8.6 The Council can develop its asset base in conjunction with other public sector partners.
+The residual risk to the Council is that borrowing can carry very long term commitments and so capital expenditure in any one year can have revenue implications thirty or forty years into the future.

+- 8.6 The Council can develop its asset base in conjunction with other public sector partners.
 The risks involved in that relate largely to the governance of the project, and to the possibilities of one partner rescinding on their agreement.
 These risks must be addressed at the inception of the project. - 8.7 There are risks involved in developing assets through innovative funding models.
 This is exemplified by the stalling of the replacement for Elgin High School whilst technicalities of whether the finance for this project could be treated as the Scottish Government had planned, were resolved.
 Such risks are likely to be largely outwith the Council's control.